Zoo Tickets & Reservations

 Face coverings are optional.
 Persons should use information about the current COVID-19 Community Levels (CCLs) to decide which prevention behaviors to use and when, based on their own risk for severe illness and that of members of their household, their risk tolerance, and setting-specific factors.
 Our partner organization KultureCity has provided a video with mask tips for families and individuals within the sensory community.

 The Los Angeles Zoo is closely monitoring the development of zoonotic diseases in the United States.
 For the health and welfare of the animals in our care, some habitats and experiences will remain closed or have restricted access to ensure physical distancing.
 Please see the list below.
 The majority of animal exhibits will be accessible to guests.

-The activities and facilities that are unavailable until further notice include:*
+Activities and facilities that are unavailable until further notice are:*

 - Giraffe Feedings

 - Muriel’s Ranch contact yard at the Winnick Family Children’s Zoo

 The Los Angeles Zoo takes great pride in its facilities, staff, and animals.
 To ensure a safe and enjoyable experience for all of our guests and for the safety of our animals and staff, all guests must abide by these Rules and Code of Conduct.
 At the discretion of Zoo management and staff, any guest in violation of these Rules and Code of Conduct, or any other applicable rule or law, may be subject to declined admission, ejection, arrest, and/or loss of ticket privileges for future visits with no refund or compensation provided.
 By entering the Los Angeles Zoo, you agree to follow all applicable laws and Zoo rules.